Protesters demand money from San Luis Obispo business owners

 Several business owners said Tianna Arata, Michelle Arata, Courtney Haile, Cal Poly quarterback Jalen Hamler, and another Cal Poly student dropped by their businesses to demand money.
 Haile is a close friend of Michelle Arata and also the founder of R.A.C.E.
 Matters SLO.
 Others said two unidentified white women dropped by their businesses to demand money for Black Lives Matter of R.A.C.E.
 Matters SLO.

-The protesters regularly refereed to their targets as racists who had benefited from white privilege.
+The protesters have regularly referred to their targets as racists who had benefited from white privilege.

 During a June 4 protest, Hamler told reporter Josh Friedman he was unsure what their demands were.
 Hamler then talked with Harmon, before continuing with the video interview.